Floating-Knobs/Cuisine_Hardware/README.md

 A large choice of compatible libraries is available, allowing for seamless implementation of functionalities.

+You can start with the [MegaCoreX](https://github.com/MCUdude/MegaCoreX) , it will be needed to program Cuisine with the Arduino IDE.

 Our own libraries will be released for the specific hardware features of Cuisine, ensuring optimal performance and ease of use for developers.

 Library planned for release :